District 4: Lee Perryman

 Closer to home, Perryman began small residential and commercial real estate investment projects and, in early 2012, purchased and rebuilt the radio station where he got his start.
 Since, he has added more stations, an online news service, and a magazine to the family, all controlled from Sylacauga under the RadioAlabama brand.

 Perryman is a member of more than 50 hereditary organizations and was appointed to The Most Venerable Order of the Hospital of St. John of Jerusalem by Her Majesty Queen Elizabeth II.
 He is a member of First Presbyterian Church, earned the rank of Eagle Scout, is a member of the National Press Club in Washington, and serves on the Board of Visitors to the College of Communications and Information Sciences at the University of Alabama, the board of directors of the Alabama Broadcasters Association, and the board of directors of the Sylacauga City Schools Foundation.
 In 2014, he was named Alabama’s Broadcaster of the Year and inducted into the Alabama Broadcasters Association’s Hall of Fame.

 First elected to the council in 2016 and reelected in 2020, Perryman is liaison to the Airport Authority, Health Care Authority, Industrial Development Board, Planning Commission, and Planning & Code Enforcement.
-He currently serves as council President, on the Oversight Committee, and on the Lake Howard Authority.
+He served serves as council President from 2016-2022 and is on the Lake Howard Authority.